A Scots Quair

 A Scots Quair is a trilogy by the Scottish writer Lewis Grassic Gibbon, describing the life of Chris Guthrie, a woman from the north-east of Scotland during the early 20th century.

 It consists of three novels: Sunset Song (1932), Cloud Howe (1933), and Grey Granite (1934).
 The first is widely regarded as an important classic (voted Scotland's favourite book in a 2005 poll supported by the Scottish Book Trust and other organisations).

 Sunset Song

-The central character is a young woman, Chris Guthrie, growing up in a farming family in the fictional Estate of Kinraddie in The Mearns (Kincardineshire) in north-east Scotland at the start of the 20th century.
+The central character is a young woman, Chris Guthrie, growing up in a farming family in the fictional community of Kinraddie in The Mearns (Kincardineshire) in north-east Scotland at the start of the 20th century.
 Life is hard, and her family is dysfunctional.
 She marries a farmer, Ewan Tavendale, who dies in World War I.

 Cloud Howe

 Cloud Howe continues the story of Chris Guthrie.
 She marries for a second time to Robert Colquhoun, a Church of Scotland minister.
 At the end of the novel, he dies in the pulpit while delivering a sermon.